Crush (Dave Matthews Band song)

-"Crush" is a song by the Dave Matthews Band, released as the third single from their album Before These Crowded Streets.
-As a single, it reached number 11 on the Modern Rock Tracks chart, number 75 on the Billboard Hot 100, number 38 on the Top 40 Mainstream, and number 20 on the Adult Top 40.
+"Crush" is a song by American rock band Dave Matthews Band, released as the third single from their third studio album, Before These Crowded Streets (1998).
+As a single, it reached number three on the US Billboard Triple-A chart and gave the band their first hit on the Billboard Hot 100, peaking at number 75.
 As the album version is over eight minutes in length, the song time was cut almost in half for radio airplay and the music video.

+Background and composition

+According to Matthews, he wrote the song in awe of women, as he said of the song in 1998: "I feel that I have worked my whole life to get to the point where I should have a good understanding of women.
+But I’m still trying, and although I think I’m a little closer, as any guy knows, we still have a long way to go."

 The song was almost omitted from Before These Crowded Streets as the band struggled with it in the studio until bassist Stefan Lessard came up with the opening bass line that set the tone of the song for the rest of the band.

 Music video

 The music video, directed by Dean Karr, is shot in black and white.
 It takes place in a nightclub, with Dave Matthews sitting at the bar drinking, singing, and smoking, while the rest of the band plays in the background.
 In the end, Dave gets up to take a guitar from a waiter in the backstage room and gets up to join the rest of the band.